WCIL (AM): History

 Later, in 1997, Lyle sold the stations to the Zimmer Radio Group.
-Soon after the sale, WCIL became a daytime-only simulcast of News/Talk WJPF.
+Soon after the sale, WCIL became a daytime-only simulcast of news/talk station WJPF.

-In 2004, Zimmer Radio Group sold their stations in southern Illinois (including WCIL-FM), along with Cape Girardeau, Poplar Bluff and Sikeston, Missouri to Mississippi River Radio, a subsidiary of Max Media, LLC.
+In 2004, Zimmer Radio Group sold their stations in southern Illinois (including WCIL), along with Cape Girardeau, Poplar Bluff and Sikeston, Missouri to River Radio, a subsidiary of Max Media, LLC.

 Programming

 WCIL is a daytime-only station simulcasting WJPF/1340-Herrin, Illinois.
+It features programming from Premiere Networks and Westwood One.
+The station also broadcasts high school athletics with WJPF broadcasting Carterville Lions games and the WCIL simulcast broadcasting Carbondale Terriers games.
+They also dip into the collegiate level with broadcasts of Southern Illinois Salukis women's basketball games.

+F.M. translator

 Ownership

 In December 2003, Mississippi River Radio, acting as Max Media LLC (John Trinder, president/COO), reached an agreement to purchase WCIL, WCIL-FM, WJPF, WOOZ-FM, WUEZ, WXLT, KCGQ-FM, KEZS-FM, KGIR, KGKS, KJEZ, KKLR-FM, KLSC, KMAL, KSIM, KWOC, and KZIM from the Zimmer Radio Group (James L. Zimmer, owner).
 The reported value of this 17 station transaction was $43 million.